Town and Country Planning Association: Activities

 As part of its educational remit, the TCPA arranges conferences and study tours.
 The association is not only confined to England but is also involved in a range of European projects.

-Work Areas
+Work areas

-Garden Cities and New Towns
+Garden cities and new towns

 Building on its legacy, the TCPA has been setting out a proactive agenda around garden cities, with a positive response from the government.